(Un)Conventional Policy and the Effective Lower Bound

 Date Written: August 9, 2019

-We study the optimal combination of conventional (interest rates) and unconventional (credit easing) monetary policy in a model where agency costs generate a spread between deposit and lending rates.
-We show that unconventional measures can be a powerful substitute for interest rate policy in the face of certain financial shocks.
-Such measures help shield the real economy from the deterioration in financial conditions and warrant smaller reductions in interest rates.
-They therefore lower the likelihood of hitting the lower bound constraint.
-The alternative option to cut interest rates more deeply and avoid deploying unconventional measures is sub-optimal, as it would induce unnecessarily large changes in savers’ intertemporal consumption patterns.
+We study the optimal combination of interest rate policy and unconventional monetary policy in a model where agency costs generate a spread between deposit and lending rates.
+We show that credit policy can be a powerful substitute for interest rate policy.
+In the face of shocks that negatively affect banks' monitoring efficiency, unconventional measures insulate the real economy from further deterioration in financial conditions and it may be optimal for the central bank not to cut rates to zero.
+Thus, credit policy lowers the likelihood of hitting the zero bound constraint.
+Reductions in the policy rates without non-standard measures are suboptimal as they inefficiently force savers to change their intertemporal consumption patterns.

 Keywords: optimal monetary policy, unconventional policies, zero-lower bound, asymmetric information